Why Do I Have to Go on a Full Liquid Diet after Bariatric Surgery?

-What Are Full Liquids vs Clear Liquids?
+What are Full Liquids vs. Clear Liquids?

-Full liquids are foods that you cannot see through in the form of liquid or turn to liquid at room temperature.
+Moreover, full liquids are foods that you cannot see through in the form of liquid or turn to liquid at room temperature.
 These foods are what you will be concentrating on during this portion of your post-bariatric surgery diet.

 The consistency of these foods should pour off of a spoon smoothly, with no lumps or globs.
 Normally, if you are tolerating clear liquids with no issues, your surgeon will approve the move to full liquids.
 It may be as soon as the second-day post-op.